thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 Unlike real documentation, tests are not curated, summarized, or structured for comprehension.
 They are optimized for mechanical verification, not human understanding.
 Assuming otherwise is a category error.
-A test that never fails does not evolve with the system — it stagnates beside it, growing increasingly detached from intent.
+A test that never fails does not evolve with the system, it stagnates beside it, growing increasingly detached from intent.
 Assertions, embedded within code, may provide more durable, semantically rich contracts than suites of external test files optimized for mechanical repetition rather than human meaning.